-The annual Fechner Lectures will host leading international researchers from the field of Empirical Aesthetics.
+The Fechner Lectures will host leading international researchers from the field of Empirical Aesthetics.
 So we cordially invite you to our first lecture:

 The Good, the Bad and the Ugly of Beauty